📝 Anyone who sells food · ⏱️ 3 min read

 Pricing strategy for salad bars

-Most salad bars work with a fixed price per person.
+Most salad bars use a fixed price per person.
 Some charge per weight (€X per 100 grams).
-Both have pros and cons.
+Both have trade-offs.

-• Per weight: Fairer, but guests often find it feels expensive
+• Per weight: Fairer, but guests often perceive it as expensive

 • Hybrid: Base price + surcharge for premium ingredients